mojohaus/jaxb2-maven-plugin/src/site/markdown/example_schemagen_basic.md

 practises which eliminate some of the more common mistakes for correct XSD generation.
 Again, for further/full information about the JAXB annotations, please refer to the [JAXB Reference Implementation](https://jaxb.java.net/).

+## Standard (implicit) configuration

+The following settings are used by default.

+1. The standard source folders (i.e. `getProject().getCompileSourceRoots()`) are expected to contain JAXB-annotated files, to be included within the Xml Schema Compilation operation.
+   By default, files matching some Java Regexp patterns are excluded from the JXC compilation.
+   The default exclude patterns are
+   `"README.*", "\.xml", "\.txt", "\\.xjb", "\\.xsd", "\\.properties"` as documented on the `SchemaGenerationMojo.STANDARD_SOURCE_EXCLUDE_FILTERS` property.
+2. The standard test source folders (i.e. `getProject().getTestCompileSourceRoots()`) are expected to contain JAXB-annotated files, to be included within the test-scope Xml Schema Compilation operation.
+   By default, files matching some Java Regexp patterns are excluded from the JXC compilation.
+   The default exclude patterns are
+   `"README.*", "\.xml", "\.txt", "\\.xjb", "\\.xsd", "\\.properties"` as documented on the `TestSchemaGenerationMojo.STANDARD_TEST_SOURCE_EXCLUDE_FILTERS` property.

+The standard behavior can be overridden by the following elements:

+1. `sources` - replace `getProject().getCompileSourceRoots()` as the files or directories containing JAXB-annotated source files.
+2. `schemaSourceExcludeFilters` - Replace the default exclusion filters with a custom suite of Filters.
+3. `testSources` - replace `getProject().getTestCompileSourceRoots()` as the files or directories containing JAXB-annotated source files for the test-scope compilation
+4. `testSchemaSourceExcludeFilters` - Replace the default test-scope exclusion filters with a custom suite of Filters.

+These configuration options are illustrated within the examples below.
+Also, feel free to investigate the integration tests of the plugin itself.

 ## Example 1: Default XSD generation

 Generate XSD files from annotated Java classes is simple with the jaxb2-maven-plugin.